Mandated Reporting of Suspected Child Abuse & Neglect

 Presented by Humboldt County Department of Health & Human Services, Social Services Branch

-and Humboldt State University College of eLearning and Extended Education
+and Humboldt State University College of Extended Education and Global Engagement

 This course has been designed for mandated reporters: health practitioners, including but not limited to physicians and surgeons, psychiatrists, psychologists, MFTs and interns, dentists and hygienists, residents, interns, podiatrists, chiropractors, nurses, optometrists, EMTs, paramedics; childcare custodians, including but not limited to teachers, instructional aides, child daycare workers, foster parents, youth camp employees, social workers, probation and parole officers; employees of a child protective agency; commercial film and photographic print processors; clergy; firefighters, animal control officers and humane society officers, and child visitation monitors.